 Chatbots are incredibly useful to businesses for a wide range of reasons.
 Here are the main ones:

-• They help take the load off human staff, fielding common questions and doing basic engagement while leaving people free to deal with more complex interactions
+- They help take the load of human staff, fielding common questions and doing basic engagement while leaving people free to deal with more complex interactions

 Chatbots allow you to interact with your customers across the entire buying journey.
 They can pop up when someone arrives on your website or function on another platform like Facebook Messenger.